KristaCalleja/hackathon-2021-reading-quote-generator/README.md

 ## Acknowledgments

-A big thank you to Michael Siega, Tristan Vinay, Alex Siega and all the other members of SheSharp and Troopl who organised this fun and didactic activity.
+A big thank you to Alex Siega and all the other very kind members of SheSharp and Troopl who organised this fun and didactic activity.
 It was a pleasure!
+You are an inspiration.
+Thank you for making us feel part of the community.